gdsge/gdsge.github.io/source/usage/functions.rst

     To access elements of a vector `var_policy` in the model block, use round bracket to index or use the prime (') operator.

-    For each `var_policy`, its lower and upper bounds entering the equation solver should defined as
+    For each `var_policy`, its lower and upper bounds entering the equation solver should be defined as

     .. code-block:: GDSGE

-        inbound var1 var1_lb var1_ub
+        inbound var1 var1_lb var1_ub;

     If the lower and upper bounds of a `var_policy` cannot be determined ex-ante, specify tight bounds and use the adaptive bound option as

     .. code-block:: GDSGE

-        inbound var1 var1_lb var1_ub adaptive(2.0)
+        inbound var1 var1_lb var1_ub adaptive(2.0);

     This will adjust bounds by expanding the lower and upper bounds by a factor of 2.0 after each time iteration, if `UseAdaptiveBound` is set as one.
-If option `UseAdaptiveBoundInSol` is set to one, after a failed attempt in trying to search solutions within the bounds and the equation solver returns an immature step that hits the lower or upper bound, the bound will be expanded.
+If option `UseAdaptiveBoundInSol` is set to one, after a failed attempt in finding a solution within the bounds and the equation solver returns a failed solution that hits the lower or upper bound, the bound will be expanded.

 .. declare:: var_aux var1 var2[len2] ...